Delivery Man (film)

-Delivery Man is a 2013 American comedy-drama film written and directed by Ken Scott, produced by DreamWorks Pictures and Reliance Entertainment.
-A remake of the 2011 Canadian film, Starbuck, the film stars Vince Vaughn, Chris Pratt, and Cobie Smulders.
+Delivery Man is a 2013 comedy-drama film written and directed by Ken Scott, produced by DreamWorks Pictures and Reliance Entertainment.
+It is a shot-for-shot remake of the 2011 Canadian film Starbuck, and stars Vince Vaughn, Chris Pratt, and Cobie Smulders.

-It was released by Touchstone Pictures on November 22, 2013, received mixed reviews and grossed $53 million.
+It was released by Walt Disney Studios Motion Pictures (through the Touchstone Pictures banner) on November 22, 2013, received mixed reviews and grossed $53 million.

 Plot

 David Wozniak is a deliveryman for his family's butcher shop, pursued by thugs to whom he owes $80,000.
 His girlfriend Emma, an NYPD officer, is pregnant with his child.
 One day, David returns from work to find a lawyer representing a sperm bank (where he gave 693 donations and earned a sum of $24,255 during his student years) who tells him that the clinic gave his samples to women in the clinic and that he has fathered 533 children.
 Of those, 142 have joined a class action lawsuit to force the fertility clinic to reveal the identity of "Starbuck," the alias he had used.

 David's friend and lawyer Brett represents him as he tries to keep the records sealed.
 He provides him with profiles of each party to the lawsuit; David searches for them, finding moments for random acts of kindness.
 He covers for a struggling actor at his job so he can audition for a role.
 He pretends to be a pizza delivery man when he sees his daughter fighting with her boyfriend and saves her life as she ODs on drugs.
 He considers identifying himself but, after the thugs assault his father, he allows Brett to counter-sue the sperm bank for punitive damages.
 He wins the lawsuit, receives $200,000, and keeps his identity a secret.

 David has regrets and thinks about revealing his identity.
 However, if he chooses to do so, he would lose the $200,000 that he won in the countersuit.
 Revealing to his father that he is Starbuck, his dad pays off David's debt.
 David finally reveals his identity on Facebook.
 Going to Emma's, he finds that she is going into premature labor.
 At the hospital, his baby is born, he proposes to Emma, and many of the children show up to see them.

 In the closing sequence, David is shown to maintain contact with many of his children.